SambhaviPD/flower-classification/README.md

-This repository is a playground project to showcase a usease of classifying 5 different flowers using deep learning.
+This repository is a playground project to showcase classification of 5 different flowers using deep learning.

 Using Streamlit for the user interface and Squeezenet as the deep learning model, this can be used to classify 5 different flowers from the Tensorflow dataset.